Mid Contract Price Rises

 4 mins read

-As the days lighten and the daffodils bloom, there’s a less welcome sign of spring: mid-contract price rises.
-Most broadband providers in the UK increase their prices around the time of the new financial year, which means in March or April customers see a rise in monthly payments.
+Most broadband and mobile phone providers in the UK increase their prices around the time of the new financial year, which means in March or April customers see a rise in monthly payments.
+But who’s putting their prices up and by how much?
+Keep reading and we’ll talk you through what price rises are happening and what you can do about it.

 What can I do when my broadband price increases?

-If the mid-contract price hike has come as an unwelcome surprise, your first question might be if you can cancel your broadband and look for a cheaper deal elsewhere.
-It depends on the provider and whether you’re still in contract.
+If the mid-contract price hike has come as an unwelcome surprise, you might be wondering if you can cancel your broadband and look for a cheaper deal elsewhere.
+It depends on the provider and whether or not you’re still in contract.

 If the minimum term of your contract is up, you’re free to shop around for a new deal.
 But if you’re still within that fixed period, you probably can’t switch to a different provider without paying a penalty.